cloudflare/workers-docs/build-an-application/tutorials/build-a-slack-bot.md

 If you don't have those things quite yet, don't worry!
 We'll walk through each of them and make sure we're ready to go, before we start creating our application.

 ### Setting up your Cloudflare account

 To publish Cloudflare Workers projects and serve them from our global edge network, you'll need to create a Cloudflare account (TODO: is this true for zoneless workers? different account?).

-Once you've signed up (or if you already have an account), you'll need to find a few important keys in Cloudflare's Dashboard UI: your **Account ID**, Zone ID, and your **Global API key** – Wrangler will use these to manage uploading and publishing your Workers.
+Once you've signed up (or if you already have an account), you'll need to find a few important keys in Cloudflare's Dashboard UI: your **Account ID**, **Zone ID**, and your **Global API key** – Wrangler will use these to manage uploading and publishing your Workers.

 **To find your Account and Zone IDs, do the following:**